-21 Conduct that meets this definition will be processed as TIXV.E - Stalking through HU's Title IX Resolution Process if: 1) a Title IX Coordinator or official with the authority to institute corrective measures has actual knowledge of the reported behavior; 2) behavior was directed against a person in the United States; and 3) behavior was within the program and/or activity.
+22 Conduct that meets this definition will be processed as TIXV.E - Stalking through HU's Title IX Resolution Process if: 1) a Title IX Coordinator or official with the authority to institute corrective measures has actual knowledge of the reported behavior; 2) behavior was directed against a person in the United States; and 3) behavior was within the program and/or activity.
 Otherwise, the conduct will be processed under HU's Student or Employee Code of Conduct.

-- o Entering or remaining on or near a person's property, residence, or place of employment; - Monitoring, observing, or conducting surveillance of a person; - Threatening (directly or indirectly) a person; - Communicating to or about a person; - Giving gifts or objects to, or leaving items for, a person; - o Interfering with or damaging a person's property (including pets); or - Engaging in other unwelcome contact.
+- Giving gifts or objects to, or leaving items for, a person; - o Interfering with or damaging a person's property (including pets); or - Engaging in other unwelcome contact.